panacloud/bootcamp-2020/README.md

 Important Challenge Requirement:
 We want you to build this blog site with gated content, available only for logged-in users.
 However we still want the blogs to be indexed for SEO reasons, and would like visitors (not logged in) have access to 3 free blogs (just like Medium), after that we want to user to get a "limited" access to each page (maybe 20 lines or so), just like news website sometimes do.
 The logged-in users will have unlimited access to all the blogs.
 We will use [Firebase authentication](https://firebase.google.com/docs/auth) for user logins.

+## Class 33 Learn to Market Our Skills

-### Bootcamp 2020 Important Personal Project I: Build a Developer Profile/Portfolio site in Gatsby.js/Contentful with TypeScript and Deploy as a PWA
+### Bootcamp 2020 Important Personal Project I: Build a Developer Profile Portfolio site in Gatsby.js Contentful with TypeScript and Deploy as a PWA

 [Creating a Portfolio Website: tips on how to do it right](https://undsgn.com/creating-a-portfolio-website-tips-on-how-to-do-it-right/)